philosopherstonerush/java-notes/spring/spring_basics/AOP/aop/readME.md

 # AOP Terminology:

-- Aspect: Module of code for a cross cutting concer (logging, security)
+- Aspect: Module of code for a cross cutting concern (logging, security)
 - Advice: What action is taken and when it should be applied
 - Join point: When to apply code during program execution
 - Pointcut: A predicate expression for where the advice should be applied